 - Personal space: You will have not only your own space, but more of it.
 You could even bring your pet if the landlord allows it.

 What are the downsides to living off campus?

 - Budgeting: It’s not all fun and games.
 You now have to pay serious attention to your budget, pay your rent and utility bills, and pay for groceries and laundry.
 You’ll be making frequent payments to a variety of venues and need to keep track of them all.

 - Friendship test: It’s easy to hang out with friends, but living with them is a different beast.
 Can you split chores and bills with them and trust them to not throw parties on school nights?

 - Safety not guaranteed: Off-campus housing lacks the security that campus has.
 Security guards and other students aren’t roaming around at all hours of the night.
 Your sidewalks might be poorly lit, and the nearest campus shuttle stop could be a mile away.

 - Out-of-pocket expenses: Many financial aid packages assist students living off campus, but some do not.
 Be sure to indicate that you plan to live off campus when filling out the FAFSA.
 Click here for more information about applying for financial aid, and check with your residential life and financial aid offices before apartment hunting.

 - Transportation: Buses don’t always run on time, and parking can be limited.
-You need to leave for class much earlier than you did when you lived two buildings away, and your commute consumes much of your time.
+You need to leave for class much earlier than you did when you lived two buildings away, and your commute will consume much of your time.
 You must buy a parking pass for certain campus parking lots or a city transit pass if you’re relying on public transportation.